bogadrian/gatsby-final/src/posts/oct-2020/abstarction-in-react.md

 We can call the “abstarctionFunction with any argument we want, any time we want from everywhere we want!

-If we call the “abstarctionFunction” from inside our code base with an argument, we say we have abstracted that function which needs the result from “abstarctionFunction”.
+If we call the “abstarctionFunction” from inside our code base with an argument, we say we have abstracted that function which needs the result from “abstractionFunction”.

 In React we do abstraction mainly with HOC’s.